THE FATE OF GALVESTON

 Bird’s-eye view of Galveston, showing in foreground the bay side, which was wrecked from shore to shore

-Galveston disaster: Burning dead bodies
+Galveston hurricane disaster of 1900: Burning dead bodies

 Left: Wreck of the Masonic Temple – Right: This roof was blown half a mile